quangnamng/openraveros/README.md

-# Installation of ROS and OpenRAVE
+# Installation of ROS and OpenRAVE for Robotics
-This is the instruction for Ubuntu 16.04 Xenial Xerus.
+Below is the instruction for Ubuntu 16.04 Xenial Xerus.
-For Ubuntu 18.04 Bionic Beaver, replace `kinetic` by `melodic` and `xenial` by `bionic`.
+For Ubuntu 18.04 Bionic Beaver, replace `kinetic` by `melodic` when necessary unless otherwise stated.
+This instruction may not work for Ubuntu 20.04 and above.

 ## Basic tools
 ```